-ProCon.org has been cited in 270 books, that we know of, by authors such as Glenn Beck, Mark Bittman, Newt Gingrich, Stefan Halper, Dick Morris, Condoleezza Rice, Michael Schmoker, Tavis Smiley, and Joseph Stiglitz.
+ProCon.org has been cited in over 300 books, that we know of, by authors such as Glenn Beck, Mark Bittman, Newt Gingrich, Stefan Halper, Dick Morris, Condoleezza Rice, Michael Schmoker, Tavis Smiley, and Joseph Stiglitz.
 If you know of a book that references ProCon.org that is not on our list, please let us know!

 Scott A. Teitelbaum and Michael Nias – 2013 – 128 pages

 Cites information from Medical Marijuana ProCon.org.
 It says "There are many websites that advocate more liberal medical marijuana laws and one, ProCon.org, looks at both sides of the argument and is a good nonprofit resource."